Okechukwu Enelamah is the Chairman and CEO of African Capital Alliance (ACA).

 Sam received a First Class degree in Economics from the University of Ife (now Obafemi Awolowo University) and his MBA from the University of Lagos.
 He is a Nigerian Chartered Accountant and won the second best overall prize in the final qualifying examinations

-Paul Kokoricha is an Executive Partner of ACA.
+Paul Kokoricha is a Partner of ACA.

 Paul has over 30 years of experience in the financial services industry and started his career with Arthur Andersen, providing accounting, consulting and audit services to various clients in financial services, oil & gas and manufacturing.
 He has extensive experience in private equity as well as business turnarounds, transformation and reorganization.

 Paul has a first degree in Economics and is a fellow of the institute of Chartered Accountants of Nigeria.